Photo:

 Family-friendly TV shows with LGBTQ characters

-“The Babysitter’s Club”
+“The Baby-Sitters Club”

-This show is an updated version of the ’90s popular book series of the same name.
+This show is an updated version of the popular ‘90s book series of the same name.
 Kristy, Claudia, Stacy, Dawn and Mary Anne are young teens who decide to start their own babysitting company.
 While fans of the book will recognize each episode title (taken from the book titles) and familiar story lines, this new adaptation features a wide variety of LGBTQ representation: Mary Anne babysits a transgender girl (and stands up to a doctor who misgenders her); Dawn’s dad is gay; Claudia’s sister Jeanine has a girlfriend; and Dawn says she is open to falling in love with anyone on the gender spectrum.
-It is a crime that this show was cancelled after only two seasons.
+It is a crime that this show was canceled after only two seasons.
 Stream on Netflix, rated TV-G

 “Andi Mack”